 Textbooks provide solid, well-researched information divided into digestible chapters and sections.
 Many even come with lesson plans and activities you can use to engage your class.

-If you’re looking for a more traditional resource to serve as the keystone of your Practicum in Health Science curriculum, then a textbook might be just the right fit.
+If you’re looking for a more traditional resource to serve as the keystone of your course, then a textbook might be just the right fit.

-What Is the Best Textbook to Teach Practicum in Health Science?
+What Is the Best Textbook to Teach This Course?

 When it comes to teaching Practicum in Health Science in Texas, it’s hard to beat Today’s Health Professions, a textbook from B.E.
 Publishing.